vladkomudrich/DjangoBlog/README.md

 - Аutomated deployment with "Fabric" (http://www.fabfile.org/).

 Express a huge gratitude and respect to <a href="https://github.com/adw0rd">@adw0rd</a> for his help and inspiration	&#128420;

+...if you have questions, I'm open to communication &#128521;